-These sweet dreidels are made with five ingredients, all of which my children will eat.
+These sweet dreidels are made with five ingredients, all of which my children will happily eat.
 Yes, please.

 You probably have everything you need to make these Santa pancakes right now.
 Sub any red fruit you have on hand for the hat, and feel free to go nuts with the whipped cream if your kids think bananas are “too slimy.”
 Only mine?
 Okay, then.